Extreme Points in Multi-Dimensional Screening: Main Results

 \subsection{Additional Results}

-In the remainder of this section, we present additional results for the multi-dimensional case that further strengthen \Cref{thm:complex}.
-We separately discuss extreme points of finite and infinite menu size as well as uniquely optimal mechanisms.
-All proofs are in \Cref{app:extreme_points}.
+We present more fine-grained results about extreme point mechanisms in multi-dimensional problems.
+While \Cref{thm:complex} shows that extreme points are dense in the set of exhaustive mechanisms, denseness alone leaves open whether the complexity of the set of extreme points can be curbed by restricting attention to ``simple'' mechanisms.

-We first provide a genericity condition under which an exhaustive mechanism of finite menu size is an extreme point.
-For this, we say that a set of points $M\subseteq A$ is \textbf{in general position} if every hyperplane in $\mathbb{R}^d$ intersects $M$ in at most $d$ points.
+We first provide a genericity condition, together with a minor additional condition, under which an exhaustive finite-menu mechanism is an extreme point, ruling out the idea that simple extreme points are particularly special.
+For a mechanism $x\in\mathcal{X}$, we say that $\menu(x)$ is \textbf{in general position} if every affine subspace of $\mathbb{R}^d$ of dimension $1\leq k\leq d-1$ intersects $\menu(x)$ in at most $k+1$ points.
+We say that $\menu(x)$ is \textbf{non-separating} if, for every allocation $a\in\menu(x)$, the set $\{\theta\in\Theta\mid a\notin\argmax_{\tilde a\in \menu(x)} \tilde a \cdot \theta \}$ is connected.
+Non-separation requires that no subset of types that pool on the same option separate the type space into two components.